Aug 09 2018Add to Favorites

 Technology and Social media specifically are giving Millennials access to an economy that never used to be present for Baby Boomers.

-Aside from the intergenerational shift in the control of wealth, driven by not only aging Baby Boomers handing the reins of family fortunes to their Millennial next of kin, the evolution is driven by the astounding number of young tech and social media entrepreneurs leveraging technology and communication to make themselves young millionaires, even billionaires.
+Aside from the intergenerational shift in the control of wealth, driven by not only aging Baby Boomers handing the reins of family fortunes to their Millennial next of kin, the evolution is also driven by the astounding number of young tech and social media entrepreneurs leveraging technology and communication to make themselves young millionaires, even billionaires.

 An extreme example is 21-year old Kardashian clan Kylie Jenner who is listed on the Forbes rich list, with a net worth of USD $900b ($800m from her “Kylie Cosmetics” company, and $100m from TV and other endorsements).
 Jenner started Kylie Cosmetics two years ago, it runs with virtually no employees or capital.
 According to Forbes, the company is worth $800 million and has sold $630m worth of makeup since launch, Jenner owns 100% of the company.